keboola/developers-docs/extend/generic-extractor/iterations.md

 }
 {% endhighlight %}

-Notice that the `iterations` override values in the `config` section, which means that the below configuration would yield exactly the same result as the above one:
+Since the `iterations` section overrides the values in the `config` section, the below configuration yields the exact same results as the configuration above:

 {% highlight json %}
 {